-As a new school, we will draw on a range of key data measures throughout the foundational year addressing student discipline, safety and wellbeing.
+We will draw on a range of key data measures throughout each year addressing student discipline, safety and wellbeing.
 This will provide an open and transparent reporting mechanism for the school community on the perceptions of students, parents and staff about school climate, attendance and school disciplinary absences.